danielrzhang/danielrzhang/README.md

 I’m a first-year computer science student at the University of Waterloo.
 My areas of interest lie in full-stack development, software engineering, and computer programming.

-I possess well-developed problem-solving, communication, and leadership skills, and I have experience with a wide variety of programming languages, including Java, Python, C, C++, and Racket.
-Furthermore, I have gained hands-on experience with web development and can proficiently use HTML, CSS, and JavaScript, as well as Bootstrap and React frameworks, to create engaging web pages.

-I have done competitive programming and video game development in the past, but my current focus is on mobile app development using Android Studio and Kotlin.
-I enjoy learning about the latest technologies and FOSS, and I aspire to create my own software in the future that will positively impact the world.

 <br/>

-## What I'm Doing
+## About Me

+- ⌚ I have dabbled in competitive programming and video game development

 - 🔭 I’m currently working on a [Quiz App](https://github.com/danielrzhang/quiz-app) using Android Studio

-- 🌱 I’m currently learning HTML, CSS, JavaScript, and Kotlin
+- 🌱 I’m currently learning how to design webpages using HTML, CSS, and JavaScript, and Android mobile app development using Kotlin

 - ⚡ Fun fact: My go-to programming language is Java ☕